-A Local Authority will issue an EHC Plan if it considers that the special educational provision required to meet a child’s needs cannot reasonably be provided from within the resources normally available to mainstream early years providers, schools and post-16 institutions.
+A Local Authority will issue an EHC Plan if it considers that the special educational provision required to meet a child or young person's needs cannot reasonably be provided from within the resources normally available to mainstream early years providers, schools and post-16 institutions.
 Children and young people with special educational needs and/or disabilities (SEND) up to the age of 25 are eligible.
-EHC Template
+EHC Plan Template

-If a parent thinks that their child/young person has SEN or a disability, the SEN Team recommend that parents/carers
+If a parent or carer thinks that their child/young person has SEND, the SEN Team recommend that parents/carers

 - Talk to the class teacher/tutor.

-- Arrange a meeting with the school/settings SENCO (Special Educational Needs Co-ordinator) to discuss concerns and support.
+- Arrange a meeting with the school/settings SENDCo (Special Educational Needs and Disabilities Co-ordinator) to discuss concerns and support.

-If the education setting/school thinks that the child/ young person has SEN they should
+If the education setting/school thinks that the child/young person has SEND they should

-- Talk to parents about their concerns and start to gather evidence such as reviews of outcomes and reports about the child's/young person's progress.
+- Talk to parents/carers about their concerns and start to gather evidence such as reviews of outcomes and reports about the child's/young person's progress.

 - The setting/school should give the child/young person the support they need.
-This could include getting advice and support from specialists outside the school (such as SEND Team and Speech and Language Therapist).
+This could include getting advice and support from specialists outside the school (such as the SEN Team and Speech and Language Therapist).